stackhpc/os-networks/README.md

 - `state`: Optional state of the router, default is `present`.

-List of security groups to create.
+`os_networks_security_groups`: List of security groups to create.
 Each item should be a dict containing the following items:
 - `name`: Name of the security group.
 - `description`: Optional description of the security group.
 - `project`: Optional project in which to register the security group.